mantidproject/mantid/docs/source/algorithms/Stitch-v1.rst

 Description
 -----------

 This algorithm performs stitching of multiple 2D workspaces.
-Stitching is the operation of scaling one workspace to match the scale of another one in the overlap region and combine them.
+Stitching is the operation of scaling one workspace to match the scale of another one in the overlap region and the combination of the workspaces after scale matching.
 For each pair of adjacent workspaces in the input, it will find the overlap, interpolate one to another in the overlap region, make the ratio and find the scaling factor.
 Then each workspace will be scaled with that factor, and finally all the workspaces will be combined.